-In August 1999, the Company entered into a consulting agreement with an individual for marketing services at a rate of \$800 per day of services provided.
+In August 1999, the Company entered into a consulting agreement with an individual for marketing services.
+Currently, this agreement is at a rate of \$950 per day of services provided.
 The individual became a member of the board of directors in June 2006.
-Under this consulting agreement, the Company expensed approximately \$61,000, \$62,000 and \$54,000 during the years ended April 30, 2009, 2008 and 2007, respectively.
+Under this consulting agreement, the Company expensed approximately \$72,000, \$61,000 and \$62,000 during the years ended April 30, 2010, 2009 and 2008, respectively.
+In addition, this individual is also the chief executive officer of a company that provided engineering and technical services to the Company.
+For the year ended April 30, 2010, the Company incurred expense of approximately \$213,000 for such services.
+There was no such expense incurred for the years ended April 30, 2009 and 2008.

-(8) Deb
+(7) Debt

 During the year ended April 30, 2000, the Company received an award of \$250,000 from the State of New Jersey Commission on Science and Technology for the development of a wave power system that was deployed off the coast of New Jersey.
 The award contract was assigned to the New Jersey Economic Development Authority in fiscal 2008.
 Under the terms of this award, the Company must repay the amount funded, without interest, by January 15, 2012.
 The amounts to be repaid each year are determined as a percentage of revenues (as defined in the loan agreement) the Company receives that year from its customer contracts that meet criteria specified in the loan agreement, with any remaining amount due on January 15, 2012.
-Based upon the terms of the award, the Company has repaid approximately \$61,000 and is required to repay an additional approximately \$93,000 as of April 30, 2009.
-The current payment required was included in accrued expenses in the accompanying consolidated balance sheet as of April 30, 2009.
+Based upon the terms of the award, the Company has repaid approximately \$154,614, and the remaining \$95,386 due has been classified as current portion of long-term debt on the accompanying balance sheet as of April 30, 2010.

-During the year ended April 30, 2009, the Company received a recoverable grant award of \$250,000 from the New Jersey Board of Public Utilities under the Renewable Energy Business Venture Assistance Program.
-Under the terms of this agreement, the amount to be repaid is a fixed monthly amount of principal only, repayable over a five-year period beginning May 2012.
+During the year ended April 30, 2009, the Company received \$250,000 representing the first half of a recoverable grant award from the NJBPU under the Renewable Energy Business Venture Assistance Program.
+Under the terms of this agreement, the amount to be repaid is a fixed monthly amount of principal only, repayable over a five-year period beginning in May 2012.
+The terms also required the Company to assign to the NJBPU a certificate of deposit in an amount equal to the outstanding grant balance.
+The Company received the remaining \$250,000 under the grant award in June 2010.

-(9) Deferred Credits
+(8) Deferred Credits

 During the year ended April 30, 2001, in connection with the sale of common stock to an investor, the Company received \$600,000 from the investor in exchange for an option to purchase up to 500,000 metric tons of carbon emissions credits generated by the Company during the years 2008 through 2012, at a 30% discount from the then-prevailing market rate.
-This amount has been recorded as deferred credits in the accompanying consolidated balance sheets as of April 30, 2009 and 2008.
+This amount has been recorded as deferred credits in the accompanying consolidated balance sheets as of April 30, 2010 and 2009.
 If the Company does not become entitled under applicable laws to the full amount of emission credits covered by the option by December 31, 2012, the Company is obligated to return the option fee of \$600,000, less the aggregate discount on any emission credits sold to the investor prior to such date.
 If the Company receives emission credits under applicable laws and fails to sell to the investor the credits up to the full amount of emission credits covered by the option, the investor is entitled to liquidated damages equal to 30% of the aggregate market value of the shortfall in emission credits (subject to a limit on the market price of emission credits).

-(10) Common Stock
+(9) Common Stock